"Maybe I could be a..."

-Jacob/ Engineering / Virtual Reality
+Jacob/ Virtual Reality Editor

 I joined the Community for Creativity program because I have always wanted to follow my dream of being a roller coaster designer.
 I have always loved theme parks, and I knew that with this new program I would finally be able to focus at school on what I love the most.